 - A raised magazine release facilitates the release of the slide for fast reloads while wearing contact gloves.

-These are the essential modifications I adapted from my experience with combat shooting and concealed carry, and recommend prior to that addition of expensive target acquisition and fire control gadgetry… lasers, scopes, plasma generators, coffee maker… etc.
+These are the essential modifications I adapted from my experience with combat shooting and concealed carry, and recommend before that addition of expensive target acquisition and fire control gadgetry… lasers, scopes, plasma generators, coffee maker… etc.

-Of course, the loadout and customization of your personal weapon should be also a personal thing.
-Everyone should customize it on its own to fit its needs.
+Of course, the loadout and customization of your personal weapon should also be a personal thing.
+Everyone should customize it on their own to fit its needs.
 However, for most police and soldiers, weapon retention is the primary consideration.
 So, it’s important to choose the right holster for your loadout.